 51 The Peppertree Café and the Biker Bullies

 I was met by Nick, my handler from Metro Assist, who escorted me inside.
 The Café, at Bankstown, is designed to help disadvantaged young people get a start in their hospitality career.
-It gives direction to recently arrived migrants and refugees from the Middle East, Africa and Asia.
+It gave direction to recently arrived migrants and refugees from the Middle East, Africa and Asia.

-Staff must each commit to a minimum three-month stint. the café bridges the gap between short-term work placements and full-time jobs.
-Before joining ‘Peppertree’, staff must study at TAFE, the NSW vocational education and training provider.
-Then they must prove themselves during work placements in commercial kitchens elsewhere.
+Staff had to each commit to a minimum three-month stint.
+The café bridged the gap between short-term work placements and full-time jobs.
+Before joining ‘Peppertree’, staff had to study at TAFE, the NSW vocational education and training provider.

 ‘What criteria do you use for choosing candidates?’
 I asked the manager.

-‘We don’t look for the most employable candidate or the least employable one.
-We try to identify who needs this experience the most, to uncover the reasons why things haven’t worked out for them so far.
-At the same time, we have to see a spark.
+At the same time we have to see a spark.
 There’s got to be something there, something we can bring out and work with.
 And we have to believe they’re ready to take this on.
 It requires they work their tails off.
 We need a core who we’re pretty sure are going to make it.
 We can’t take just the hard cases.
-So, we walk a tightrope.
-They walk a tightrope, too, once the apprentices actually start in the kitchen.
-Work has to be fast and accurate,’ he added.
-‘Chefs are short and sharp.
-It’s hot, stressful, tempers fray.’

 ‘Can you sort them out before they sign on?
 Is there an acid test to go by?’

 ‘We give them a taste test.
 We don’t expect them to say what they’re eating,’ he said, ‘just to describe it.
 Salty, bitter, sweet as well as acid.
 They need to be open to tasting new things.
-We need a sense they’re interested in food; this is a professional kitchen.’

-Of course they need to know that kitchens may not always be professionally run.
+Of course they needed to know that kitchens may not always be professionally run.
 There was a restaurant down by the river in Parramatta.
 Right by the water, it boasted the slogan ‘Everything Caught on Premises’.
 It turned out that this included gastroenteritis, hepatitis and food poisoning.

-As the café was set up to provide employment readiness training this included being knowledgeable and dealing with the widest variety of clientele.
 While the mornings business was being sorted out, I decided to put one staff member on duty to the test while I ordered an industrial strength brunch.

 Unsure how kosher certain foods were and how politics went down in this neck of the multicultural woods, looking for clues, I jotted down ‘Pork Eating’ on a serviette and asked her ‘How do you feel about serving this here?